 A classic spicy pasta arrabiata recipe with oven roasted tomatoes and chili sauce… This pasta dinner is flaming hot, with homemade sauce and super delicious!

-What a spicy and furious sauce this pasta arrabiata is!
+What a spicy and furious sauce this pasta arrabiata recipe is!

-That’s where it’s got its name from apparently.
-Arrabiata in Italian means angry or something like that if I’m not mistaken.
+That is where it has got its name from apparently.
+Arrabiata in Italian means angry or something like that if I am not mistaken.

 I guess you actually spell it arrabbiata but OK.